-1 Bulk carriers, coming under the following (1) or (2), of not less than 150 m in length L_f , designed to carry solid bulk cargoes having a density of not less than 1.0 ton/m^3 are to, when loaded to the summer load line, be able to withstand flooding of any one cargo hold in all loading conditions and remain afloat in a satisfactory condition of equilibrium, as specified in the following -2.
+1 Bulk carriers, coming under the following (1) or (2), of not less than 150 m in length L_f , designed to carry solid bulk cargoes having a density of not less than 1.0 ton/m3 are to, when loaded to the summer load line, be able to withstand flooding of any one cargo hold in all loading conditions and remain afloat in a satisfactory condition of equilibrium, as specified in the following -2.
 However where deemed necessary by the Society, plural cargo holds are to be assumed to be flooded.

 - (1) Bulk carriers of single-side skin construction - (2) Bulk carriers of double-side skin construction in which any part of a longitudinal bulkhead is located within B/5 or 11.5 m, whichever is less, inboard from the ship's side at right angles to the centreline at the assigned summer load line - 2 The condition of equilibrium after flooding is to be in accordance with the following: - (1) The final water line after flooding, taking into account sinking, heel, and trim, is to be below the lower edge of any opening through which progressive flooding may take place.
 Such openings are to include air pipes, ventilators and openings which are closed by means of weathertight doors or hatch covers.
-The openings closed by means of manhole hatch covers and flush scuttles, watertight hatch covers, remotely operated sliding watertight doors and side scuttles of the non- opening type, may be excluded. - (2) Where pipes, ducts or tunnels are situated within the assumed extent of damage penetration, arrangements are to be made so that progressive flooding does not extend to compartments other than those assumed to be flooded. - (3) The metacentric height in the flooded condition is to be positive. - (4) The righting lever curve is to have a minimum range of 20 degrees beyond the position of equilibrium and a maximum righting lever of at least 0.1 m within this range.
+The openings closed by means of manhole hatch covers and flush scuttles, watertight hatch covers, remotely operated sliding watertight doors, hinged watertight access doors with open/closed indication locally and at the navigation bridge of the quick-acting or single-action type that are normally closed at sea, hinged watertight doors that are permanently closed at sea, and side scuttles of the non- opening type, may be excluded. - (2) Where pipes, ducts or tunnels are situated within the assumed extent of damage penetration, arrangements are to be made so that progressive flooding does not extend to compartments other than those assumed to be flooded. - (3) The metacentric height in the flooded condition is to be positive. - (4) The righting lever curve is to have a minimum range of 20 degrees beyond the position of equilibrium and a maximum righting lever of at least 0.1 m within this range.
 The area under the righting lever curve within this range is to be not less than 0.0175 m-rad.
 Unprotected openings are not to be immersed within this range except where the corresponding compartments are assumed to be flooded.
 "Unprotected openings" include ventilators provided with weathertight closing appliances in accordance with the requirements of 14.12.3.1-3 that for operational reasons have to remain open to supply air to the engine room or emergency generator room (if the same is considered buoyant in the stability calculation or protecting openings leading below) for the effective operation of the ship.